-The 2019-20 update of fishery indicators for the SBT stock summarises indicators in two groups: (1) indicators unaffected by the unreported catch identified by the 2006 Japanese Market Review and Australian Farm Review; and (2) indicators that may be affected by the unreported catch.
-Data collected in the longline fisheries after 2006 are unlikely to be affected by unreported catches because of the catch documentation activities that have been undertaken by CCSBT members, and therefore only the historical data and some standardised indicators are possibly affected.
+The 2020-21 update of fishery indicators for the SBT stock includes indicators in two groups: (1) indicators unaffected by the unreported catch identified by the 2006 Japanese Market Review and Australian Farm Review; and (2) indicators that may be affected by the unreported catch.
+Given the time since these reviews, the recent trends for some of these indicators are unlikely to be affected by unreported catches.
+In this paper, interpretation of indicators is restricted to the subset considered to be unaffected by the unreported catch.

-In this paper, interpretation of indicators is limited to subset 1, and recent trends in some indices from subset 2.
-Two indicators of juvenile (age 1-4) SBT abundance were provided in 2020; the trolling index increased from 2019 while the gene-tagging abundance estimate decreased very slightly.
+Recent trends in indicators are summarised in Appendix 1.
+Only one indicator of juvenile (age 1- 4) SBT abundance was updated as the piston-line trolling survey did not take place in 2021.
+The gene-tagging abundance estimate increased.
 Indicators of age 4+ SBT exhibited mixed trends.
-The newly developed close-kin mark recapture index of abundance decreased for the latest year it was calculated (2015).
-The standardised catch per unit effort (CPUE) from the New Zealand domestic longline fishery decreased while the Japanese longline nominal CPUE increased in 2019.
-In contrast, the Japanese standardised, normalised CPUE series for core vessels decreased substantially, but this decrease was not seen for the CPUE for all vessels, which remained stable.
-The mean length of SBT caught by Indonesia has generally decreased since 2011 and decreased slightly in 2019.
-The mean age of SBT decreased slightly in 2019.
+The close-kin mark recapture index of abundance decreased for the latest year it was calculated (2016).
+The age and size data from the Indonesian spawning ground were not updated this year.
+The standardised CPUE from the New Zealand domestic longline fishery increased while the Japanese longline nominal CPUE decreased in 2020, but was still above the 10-year mean.
+In contrast, the Japanese standardised, normalised CPUE series for all vessels and core vessels increased.

-1 Background
+1 Introduction

 Fishery indicators have played an important role in the provision of advice to the Commission for the Conservation of Southern Bluefin Tuna (CCSBT) on the status of the southern bluefin tuna (SBT) stock by the CCSBT Extended Scientific Committee (ESC).
 In 2001 it was agreed to monitor and review fishery indicators on an annual basis (CCSBT-SC 2001).
-The review of fishery indicators forms part of the management procedure's metarule process, undertaken by the ESC, to determine whether exceptional circumstances exist (Attachment 10, ESC18).
+The review of fishery indicators forms part of the management procedure's metarule process, undertaken by the ESC, to determine whether exceptional circumstances exist (Attachment 6, ESC25).
 Indicators can provide a broad perspective on recent changes in the status of the SBT stock and include some information that may not otherwise be incorporated into model-based assessments.

 Some fisheries-dependent indicators could have been affected by unreported catches and potential biases identified by the 2006 Japanese Market Review (Lou et al. 2006) and Australian Farm Review (Fushimi et al. 2006).
 Data collected in the longline fisheries after 2006 are unlikely to be affected by unreported catches because of the catch characterisation and documentation activities that have been undertaken by the CCSBT members.
-The 2019-20 update of fishery indicators for the SBT stock summarises indicators in the same groups presented in previous updates in 2007 to 2019, including the new gene tagging and close-kin mark recapture indices added in 2019 (Hartog et al. 2007; Hartog & Preece 2008; Phillips 2009; Patterson et al. 2010, 2011, 2012, 2013, 2016, 2017, 2018; Patterson & Hennecke 2019; Patterson & Stobutzki 2014, 2015).
-The scientific aerial survey data have been retained for information, although the survey was not updated in 2020.
+The 2020-21 update of fishery indicators for the SBT stock summarises indicators in the same groups presented in previous updates in 2007 to 2020, including the new gene tagging and close-kin mark recapture indices added in 2019 (Hartog et al. 2007; Hartog & Preece 2008; Phillips 2009; Patterson 2020; Patterson et al. 2010, 2011, 2012, 2013, 2016, 2017, 2018; Patterson & Hennecke 2019; Patterson & Stobutzki 2014, 2015).
+The scientific aerial survey data have been retained for information, although the survey ceased in 2017.
 The list of indicators explored here includes: